 Installation & System Requirements

 You need to be running Home Assistant 0.95.0 or newer.
-The new updated iOS app requires the following integrations to be enabled in your Home Assistant instance:
+The mobile apps requires the following integrations to be enabled in your Home Assistant instance:

 If for some reason you have disabled

 For some features the following integrations also need to be enabled:

 cloud:is used for securely connecting to your Home Assistant via Nabu Casa subscription via Remote UI and cloud webhooks